'FASD Informed' Mainstream School: Stage 4 Programme

 Our 'FASD Informed' School Stage 4 programme offer's online live bitesize sessions tailored to your timetable, where we can adjust the delivery time to suit your team in or out of School hours or on inset, where you can dip in and out at your pace:

-FASD Informed™ School Stage 1: What is Fetal Alcohol Spectrum Disorder?….. with no assumptions, all professionals starting at the same place at a gentle pace; we consider the damage of the brain and nervous system and how this impacts learning.
+FASD Informed™ School Stage 1: What is Fetal Alcohol Spectrum Disorder?….. with no assumptions, all professionals starting at the same place at a gentle pace; we consider the damage of the brain and nervous system and how this impacts learning and development.

 FASD Informed™ School Stage 2: Interpreting theory into practice, processing speed and the impact to learning, differentiating the curriculum, providing strategies to consider to support the spectrum; digging deeper into the practical considerations with case study reflection.